fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/zh/part13a.md

 ### Other operations

-Let's complete the application with a few more operations.
+Let''s complete the application with a few more operations.

-Searching for a single note is possible with the method [findByPk](https://sequelize.org/master/manual/model-querying-finders.html), because it is retrieved based on the id of the primary key:
+Searching for a single note is possible with the method [findByPk](https://sequelize.org/docs/v6/core-concepts/model-querying-finders/#findbypk), because it is retrieved based on the id of the primary key:

 ```js
 app.get('/api/notes/:id', async (req, res) => {